I recommend waiting for a better discount before investing in Faraday Future Intelligent Electric Inc. (FFIE). - The Dwinnex

-The price of Faraday Future Intelligent Electric Inc. (NASDAQ: FFIE) closed at 0.64 in the last session, down -10.15% from day before closing price of $0.71.
-In other words, the price has decreased by $-0.0721 from its previous closing price.
-On the day, 24084561 shares were traded.
-FFIE reached its highest trading level at $0.7100 during the session, while it also had its lowest trading level at $0.6300.
+After closing at $0.52 in the most recent trading day, Faraday Future Intelligent Electric Inc. (NASDAQ: FFIE) closed at 0.50, down -4.24%.
+In other words, the price has decreased by -$0.0222 from its previous closing price.
+On the day, 16652803 shares were traded.
+FFIE reached its highest trading level at $0.5569 during the session, while it also had its lowest trading level at $0.4960.

 Sponsored